 How To Get Rid Of Cucumber Beetles

-Obviously, it’s important to eliminate these as fast as you spot them.
-Right now, you’re probably asking how to get rid of cucumber beetle infestations in your garden.
+Obviously, it’s important to eliminate the striped cucumber beetle and spotted cucumber beetle as fast as you spot them, especially to remove the risk of bacterial wilt and MV.
+Right now, you’re probably asking how to control cucumber beetles in your garden.
 Read on as I tell you not only how to kill cucumber beetles, but how to make your garden less of a target!

 Organic Cucumber Beetle Control

-If that doesn’t work, you can move on to Take Down Garden Spray, which is a blend of pyrethrin and canola oil.
+If that doesn’t work, you can move on to a blend of pyrethrin and canola oil.
 Oils tend to deter pests from taking up residence in your plants.
 They have the added bonus of smothering any eggs which are already in place.
 The oils also break down slower, which protects your plants longer.
-Take Down is also an effective miticide if you’re having problems with spider mites.
-It also works against the host of other insects mentioned above.
+Some are also effective miticides if you’re having problems with spider mites.
+Some also work against the host of other insects mentioned above.

-Cucumber beetles are notorious for being difficult to control with insecticidal options.
+Cucumber beetles are notorious for being difficult to control with insecticidal options, making it difficult to prevent MV and bacterial wilt.
 If none of these work, concentrate on environmental and preventative options.
 But if they appear despite all of your other efforts, strike quickly to keep them from breeding!